 The Scottish Parliament at Holyrood looks after agriculture, education, the environment, health, local government, and justice.
 Lately it was given modest tax raising powers, but sufficiently hobbled so that it cannot institute a system radically different from England and so encouraging families and businesses to relocate to Scotland.

 BBC’s Scottish raised license fee is a prime example of that gross bias whereby it returns a fraction of fees to making programmes in Scotland.
 This cockeyed, one-sided system has proved contentious on both sides of the border.

 What powers does the UK Parliament hold?

 Reserved matters are subdivided into two categories: General reservations and specific reservations.

-General reservations cover major issues which are always handled centrally by the Parliament in Westminster, some out of courtesy by Scots.
+General reservations cover major issues always handled centrally by the Parliament in Westminster, some out of courtesy by Scots.
 They are the constitution, including: the Crown; the Union with England, Northern Ireland and Wales; the UK Parliament; the existence of the (criminal) High Court of Justiciary; the existence of the (civil) Court of Session; registration and funding of political parties; international relations, including: international development; the regulation of international trade; the Home Civil Service; defence; and that old catch-all category – treason.

 Head A – Financial and Economic Matters

 Fiscal, economic and monetary policy: currency; financial matters; financial markets; money laundering.
 (Considering there are so many tax havens owned and approved by the UK, “controlling” money laundering isn’t a joke, but it is extreme irony!)

 Head B – Home Affairs